Git-Based Blogging Platform for Developers

 Page structure

-: the home page would present a search input, inspired by Google Search's UI, letting people quickly find the content they want.
-Scroll down and users can enjoy a nice browsing experience of categorized content, inspired by Netflix's UI./<GITHUB_USERNAME>
+/: the home page would present a search input, inspired by Google Search's UI, letting people quickly find the content they want.
+Scroll down and users can enjoy a nice browsing experience of categorized content, inspired by Netflix's UI./<GITHUB_USERNAME>: profile page with the author's posts and basic stats./<GITHUB_USERNAME>/<MARKDOWN_FILE_NAME>: a single post rendered from the markdown file slug.

 Other considerations